angelol/smart_account_creator/README.md

 ```
 mynewaccount:EOS6ra2QHsDr6yMyFaPaNwe3Hz8XmYRj3B68e5tbDchyPTTasgFH9
 ```
+If you need help, visit the [EOS Account Creator Website](https://eos-account-creator.com/eos/).
+It will assist you in generating they keys and building the correct memo string.

 ## How does it work?
 When you withdraw your EOS to the accountcreat smart contract, it will perform the following steps in order: